DCzajkowski/colloquy-docs/creating-custom-driver.md

 `string $value` is a value to be put
 :::

-To have a better glimpse on how the drivers look, you may check them [here](https://github.com/DCzajkowski/colloquy/blob/master/src/Drivers/)
+To have a better glimpse on how the drivers look, you may check live examples of them [here](https://github.com/DCzajkowski/colloquy/blob/master/src/Drivers/)